One of the most commonly asked questions in fish keeping is what fish can help us to keep our aquariums cleaner?

 Otocinclues are algae-eating fish that can wipe off algae in your tank super fast.
 They’re schooling fish.
 So, even if you have a ton of algae in your tank, the group will get together and gobble it all up.

 Otocinclues are amazing little fish that will not bother any other fish in your aquarium.
 They prefer a pH of 6 to 8 and a temperature from (70 to 80)F. Keep them in clean water and feed them well.
 Then they’ll be little workhorses for you.

 When most new fish keepers think about cleaner fish, they automatically think about Plecos.
 It’ll be the common Pleco fish that comes to mind in most cases.

 Pleco is a very cool and unique fish, but it won’t be the cleaner fish of choice in most aquariums.
 There are various types of Pleco fish, and most of them can grow over 2 feet in length.

 So a lot of home aquariums will not be a good fit for them.
 Therefore when selecting a Pleco fish, you should think about smaller varieties like Bristlenose Pleco.

 Bristlenose plecos are an amazing type of Pleco fish.
 They don’t get huge, and will not bother any other fish in your tank.

-Bristlenose plecos are one of the easiest fish to keep.
-Because they’ll be good in almost any water parameters, making them great for beginner fish keepers.
-Keep the pH anywhere from 6 to 8 and a temperature of ( 68 to 80 )F degrees.
+Also, Bristlenose plecos are good in almost any water parameters, making them great for beginner fish keepers.
+Keep the pH anywhere from 6 to 8 and a temperature from 68 to 80 F.